petermr/pygetpapers/joss/paper.md

 Many **searches** are simple keywords or phrases.
 However, these often fail to include synonyms and phrases and authors spend time creating complex error-prone boolean queries.
 We have developed a dictionary-based approach to automate much of the creation of complex queries.

-The **downloaded material** is inherently complex.
-See [Data](#data) Some of this has been systematized, especially in biosciences, and the NIH (US National Institutes of Health) led to the JATS/NISO standard to create highly structured documents.
+The **downloaded material** is inherently complex (See [Data](#data)).
+Some of this has been systematized, especially in biosciences, and the NIH (US National Institutes of Health) led to the JATS/NISO standard to create highly structured documents.

 Frequently users want to search **incrementally**, e.g. downloading part and resuming later (especially with poor connectivity where work is often lost).
 Also, `pygetpapers` allows regular updates, e.g. weekly searches of preprint servers.